FiberOpticGyroscopes/FOG/README.md

 3. **Interference**: When the beams meet again after traveling around the coil, they create an interference pattern that changes based on the rotation rate.
 4. **Measurement**: The phase shift between the two beams is measured to determine the angular velocity.
 FOGs are increasingly popular in modern inertial navigation systems due to their accuracy and reliability.
+## Description of Fiber Optic Gyroscope Source Code Operation
+In a Fiber Optic Gyroscope, modulation is produced in both positive and negative directions, and these angular velocities are superimposed.
+The resulting changes in light intensity are detected by a sensor.
+The error in this intensity measurement is then accumulated, resulting in the current angular velocity at that moment.